-Based on the Applicant's January 26, 2022 site plan, the Hearings Officer finds that this standard is satisfied.
+Based on the updated site plan dated January 26, 2022, this standard is satisfied.

 (3) Where a development site abuts, and is located uphill from, property zoned Residential Agriculture (RA) or Single Family Residential (RS), and the slope of the development site within 40 feet of the abutting RA or RS zoned property is 15 percent or greater, parking areas shall be set back not less than 20 feet from the property line of the abutting RA or RS zoned property to ensure parking areas are designed to consider site topography and minimize visual impacts on abutting residential properties.